 Mix of Inside and Outside Directors

 The Board believes that a substantial majority of directors should be independent.
-Nine of Colgate’s ten directors are independent and only the Chairman, President and CEO is a member of Colgate management.

 Definition of Independence for Outside Directors

-The Board believes that an independent director should be free of any relationship with Colgate or its senior management that may in fact or appearance impair the director’s ability to make independent judgments or compromise the director’s objectivity and loyalty to stockholders.
+The Board believes that an independent director should be free of any relationship with the Company or its senior management that may in fact or appearance impair the director’s ability to make independent judgments or compromise the director’s objectivity and loyalty to stockholders.
 Based on this principle, the Board has adopted director independence standards that outline the types of relationships, both personal and professional, between directors and the Company, its senior management and other directors that, if present, would preclude a finding of independence.
 These standards, which are stricter than those required by the New York Stock Exchange, guide the Board’s annual affirmative determinations of independence.
 A copy of these standards is available on the Company’s website.

-Former Chief Executive Officer's Board Membership
+Former Company Chief Executive Officer's Board Membership

 Board Membership Criteria